anonymwy/anonymwy.github.io/README.md

   works on Vehicle Routing System which wraps a self-developed solver base on ALNS(Adaptive Large-Scale Neighbor Search) algorithm with a DSL user interface; corresponding administration system is also included.

-  works on Logistics Package Data System which is a typical bigdata application: basicly online service is queries of inversed-index， data offline batch processing runs on ODPS(Alibaba's Open Data Processing Platform, now MaxComputing), and data realtime streaming processing runs on Blink(Alibaba's version of Flink).
+  works on Logistics Package Data System which is a typical bigdata application: basicly online service is queries of inversed-index, data offline batch processing runs on ODPS(Alibaba's Open Data Processing Platform, now MaxComputing), and data realtime streaming processing runs on Blink(Alibaba's version of Flink).

   - 2014.10 - 2016.10, Tmall (B2C mall of Alibaba)

-  works on Goods Rating System which is typical Alibaba-style backend micro-services: service written in Java with Spring and Mybatis, providing/calling RPC service with HSF, producing/consuming messages with Nofity/MetaQ, accessing sharded/replicated MySQL with TDDL, also involves other ali-middleware like Tair, Diamond, Switch, etc.
+  works on Goods Rating System which is typical Alibaba-style backend micro-services: service written in Java with Spring and Mybatis, providing/calling RPC service with HSF, producing/consuming messages with Nofity/MetaQ, accessing sharded/replicated MySQL with TDDL, also involves other Alibaba-middleware like Tair, Diamond, Switch, etc.